michaelkang01/Job-Seeking-Website/doc/sprint4/sprint4.md

 Spikes There are no spikes in particular to document; these tasks are not critically complicated.

-Participants Everyone was in attendance.
+Participants: Everyone was in attendance, and everyone participated and helped compile the list of tasks to complete in this final sprint.